GrahamGoudeau/AverageActorAges/README.md

     $ python average_actors_age.py -n {PDF name}

 allows you to give a custom name to the bar graph PDF that is generated.
+Only provide the filename up to the `.pdf` extension.